ornl-ssd/cpp-novice/_episodes/17-classes1.md

 ~~~
 {: .code}

-Constructors cannot be called explicitly as if they were regular member functions.
-They are only executed once, when a new object of that
+Constructors cannot be called explicitly.
+They are only executed once, automatically, when a new object of the
 class is created.

+## Advanced Topics

 ### Overloading constructors